daviddl9/basic_flask_REST_server/README.md

 }
 ```

-Using this token, we can then request for subseqeunt information.
+Using this token, we can then request for subsequent information.

 ###To request user information (as admin):
 ```bash